 5. Make sure handoffs are smooth and essential things don’t get lost

-If you’re working with a third-party organization to help you through this process, there will come a point where work is handed off to your internal team to maintain and continue.
+If you’re working with a third-party organization to help you through this application modernization there will come a point where work is handed off to your internal team to maintain and continue.
 Transparency is vital in this phase, and there are a few ways you can make this transition smoother.

 Have regular, built-in touchpoints for everyone involved